gulsahsamut/test1/Protocol.md

 			* Member IP address.
 			* Member port number.
 			* Total number of active connections.
-* Member request tracker to send a list of active members to get connected with and in response the tracker sends a sub-list of active members.
+* Member requests tracker to send a list of active members to get connected with and in response the tracker sends a sub-list of active members.

 ```sh
 	Request: [IP address, Port number]
 	Response: [Member IP address, Port number]
 ```

 * Tracker removes the members from its list if the members are inactive.

 ## Interaction Between Members